Hey, go get your crafty pants on because, for today’s paper craft DIY, I am sharing this One of a Kind 2D Whimsical paper flower bouquet with you!

 Occasion: Mother’s Day, Friendship Day, Get Well

-Note: Minus my cutting time I put this together in under an hour, even with emptying the can of green beans into another container, but It may take you more than an hour if you add optional creative touches like glitter, use a glue that has a longer dry time, run into any issues with printing or if you don’t have spring-loaded scissors! *ouch to hand cramps, LOL
+Note: Minus my cutting time I put this craft together in under an hour, but It may take you more than an hour if you add optional creative touches like glitter, use a glue that has a longer dry time, run into any issues with printing or even if you don’t have spring-loaded scissors! *ouch to hand cramps, LOL

-SUPPLIES NEEDED FOR THE PRINTABLE PAPER FLOWER BOUQUET:
+SUPPLIES NEEDED TO MAKE THE PAPER FLOWER BOUQUET:

 - Flowers Printable File